-- The Hon'ble Supreme Court of India has ordered for commercial vehicles to move in extreme left lane (Bus lane) and disallowed other private vehicles in this lane.
-The huge traffic volume on all roads requires heavy deployment to enforce this rule by Traffic Police. - Moreover, vehicles continue to change lanes without following the rules/ regulations.
-This tendency is more rampant in two wheeler riders.
-Traffic Police has been launching special drives against such offenders regularly. - Commercial vehicles are impounded
+The Hon'ble Supreme Court of India has ordered for commercial vehicles to move in extreme left lane (Bus lane) and disallowed other private vehicles in this lane.
+The huge traffic volume on all roads requires heavy deployment to enforce this rule by Traffic Police.

-- under the 'Violation of Hon'ble Supreme Court's Directions' and their permits are suspended for mandated periods to deter them to repeat their violation. - Besides, Road Safety Education is imparted to a cross section of the society along with media campaigns, social media outreach and FM radio broadcast. - Traffic Police also launches regular special enforcement drives against these types of violations with strict prosecution.
-During the year 2016, a total of 5,823 vehicles were prosecuted under the offences 'Violation of Hon'ble Supreme Court Guidelines' as against 10,030 in 2015.
+- Vehicles change lanes without following the rules/ regulations.
+This tendency is more rampant in two-wheeler riders.
+Traffic Police has been launching special drives against such offenders regularly. - Commercial vehicles are impounded under the 'Violation of Hon'ble Supreme Court's Directions' and their permits are suspended for mandated periods to deter them to repeat their violation. - Besides, Road Safety Education is

+- imparted to a cross section of the society along with media campaigns, social media outreach and FM radio broadcast. - Traffic Police also launches regular special enforcement drives against these types of violations with strict prosecution.
+During the year 2017, a total of 13730 vehicles were prosecuted under the offences 'Violation of Hon'ble Supreme Court Guidelines' as against 5823 in 2016.